Morlachs (Venetian irregulars): Leaders

-Etymology

-Stanko Guldescu argued that the Vlachs or Morlachs, were Latin speaking and pastoral peoples who lived in the Balkan mountains since pre-Roman times Morlachs were Slavicized and partially Islamized during Turkish occupation.
-Silviu Dragomir wrote that the Vlachs were called Morlachs by Venetians and Velebit county was named Morlacca for a while and the naval channel in vicinity, the Velebit Channel was called "Canale della Morlacca" Cicerone Poghirc showed that Morlach is an Italian translation of the Turkish name Caravlach.
-"Cara" means "Black" in Turkish but means North in Turkish geography.
-So Morlachs are Northern Vlachs in opposition with the Vlachs from Greece.

 History

-With the Cretan War (1645–69), a solid organization was needed, with an officer commanding over several harambaše.
+In order to effectively operate in the Cretan War (1645–69), a solid reorganization was needed, with an officer commanding over several harambaše.
 At first this position was undetermined.
 Priest Stjepan Sorić is mentioned as "governator delli Morlachi", Petar Smiljanić as "capo", Vuk Mandušić as "capo direttore", and Janko Mitrović as "capo principale de Morlachi", Jovan Dračevac as "governator" etc. This "Uskok" or "Morlach" army had less than 1,500 fighters.

 Legacy

-The rebel fighters are enumerated Serbian epic poetry, of which there is a cyclus.
+The rebel fighters are enumerated in Croatian and Serbian epic poetry, of which there is a cyclus.